Proof of the Caratheodory Conjecture: Introduction

-{\bf Main Theorem.} {\it Let p be an isolated umbilic point on a $C^3$-smooth surface S in Euclidean 3-space.
-Then the winding number of the principal foliation about p is less than or equal to 1.}

-Aside from establishing the Carath\'eodory conjecture, this result has interest in its own right, as it is well-known to be equivalent to a conjecture of Loewner on solutions of the wave equation.
-For more on these conjectures and their history, see Berger \cite{Berg} and references therein.

-Recall that an umbilic point is a point where the second fundamental form (a symmetric 2-tensor) of the surface has a double eigenvalue.
-Away from such points, the eigenvectors of the second fundamental form define a pair of orthogonal foliations of the surface - the principal foliations.
-The winding number of the principal foliations about an isolated umbilic point is called the index of the umbilic point - which, due to the fact that the principal foliations may not be orientable, is an element of ${\textstyle{\frac{1}{2}}}{\mathbb Z}$.
+Recall that an umbilic point is a point where the second fundamental form of the surface (represented by a symmetric 2-by-2 matrix) has a double eigenvalue.
+Since the eigen-directions of the second fundamental form determine a foliation of the surface with singularities precisely at the umbilic points, for topological reasons a closed convex surface must have at least one umbilic point.

-Our proof of the Main Theorem depends upon a reformulation of the problem in terms of isolated complex points on Lagrangian surfaces in the space of oriented geodesics of Euclidean 3-space, which we identify with $TS^2$.
-Here complex and Lagrangian refer to the neutral K\"ahler structure on $TS^2$ introduced by the authors in \cite{gak4}.
+While the conjecture applies to $C^2$-smooth surfaces, we prove it for $C^{3+\alpha}$-smooth surfaces.
+Our proof depends upon a reformulation in terms of complex points on Lagrangian surfaces in the space of oriented geodesics of Euclidean 3-space ${\mathbb E}^3$, which is identified with $TS^2$.
+Here complex and Lagrangian refer to the neutral K\"ahler structure on $TS^2$ introduced by the authors in \cite{gak4} and neutral means that the signature of the metric is $(++--)$.

-We relate the index of an isolated complex point on an otherwise totally real surface in any almost-complex 4-manifold to the space of holomorphic discs whose boundary is contained in the surface.
-Indeed, if there exists such a holomorphic disc, and it persists for all small deformations of the boundary surface, the index of the associated elliptic boundary value problem is greater than zero.
-We show through the Keller-Maslov index of the boundary that, in our setting, this is exactly the condition required for the Carath\'eodory conjecture to hold.
-We thus seek to prove the existence of stable holomorphic discs attached along the boundary to the Lagrangian surface in $TS^2$.

-To establish the existence of such holomorphic discs we flow to them by the mean curvature flow associated to the neutral K\"ahler metric on $TS^2$.
-In particular, we prove long-time existence of the mean curvature flow for $n$-dimensional spacelike submanifolds in $n+m$-dimensional manifolds with metrics of signature $(n,m)$ under certain conditions.
-In our case these conditions are met, and so we establish long-time existence for the mean curvature flow in $TS^2$ for positive discs with boundary lying in a totally real surface.

-Moreover, we prove that for small enough initial disc, the flow is asymptotically holomorphic in time.
-By altering the complex structure we construct a sequence of holomorphic discs which, by virtue of our estimates, remain in a compact set.
-Crucially, we establish an a priori area bound for positive discs with boundary contained on the deformation of a Lagrangian surface.
-Thus, the compactness of the space of $J$-holomorphic curves with boundary leads to a convergent sequence of holomorphic discs.
-While the limit disc may be bubbled - bubbling off other holomorphic discs - continuity up to the boundary ensures that the Keller-Maslov index is retained in the limit.
-In fact, this is all we require for our proof.

-Throughout, we prove existence of the flow by a priori estimates.
-This allows us to conclude that the solution persists under perturbation of the boundary surface.
-Thus we have demonstrated the existence of stable holomorphic discs and the Main Theorem follows.

-The next section contains the reformulation and proof of the Main Theorem.
-In the following sections we supply the details of the proof.